-Matthew Modell is Counsel in the Antitrust & Disputes practice group.
+Matthew Modell is Counsel in the Antitrust & Litigation practice group.

 Prior to being in private practice, Matt served as a law clerk to Judge Terrence W. Boyle of the U.S. District Court for the Eastern District of North Carolina.

-- A global energy company in multi-state investigations and litigation alleging fraud, unjust enrichment, and false claims
+- Represented Chevron in multi-state investigations and litigation alleging fraud, unjust enrichment, and false claims.

-- A major contact lens retailer in a class-action antitrust lawsuit related to the intersection of internet search advertising and trademark law.
+- Represented 1-800 Contacts in a class-action antitrust lawsuit related to the intersection of internet search advertising and trademark law.

-- Corporate and individual clients in Department of Justice criminal investigations, including handling plea negotiations in matters involving automobile parts.
+- Represented corporate and individual clients in Department of Justice criminal investigations, including handling plea negotiations in matters involving automobile parts.

-- Various Fortune 500 companies responding to third-party subpoenas from various state and federal government agencies.
+- Represented various Fortune 500 companies responding to third-party subpoenas from various state and federal government agencies.

-- Counseling clients on antitrust and trade regulation matters, joint ventures and competitor collaborations, price discrimination, distributor relations, and other competition-related issues.
+- Counseled clients on antitrust and trade regulation matters, joint ventures and competitor collaborations, price discrimination, distributor relations, and other competition-related issues.

-- Various pro bono clients, including a jury trial on landlord tenant, and dozens of judicial hearings representing victims of domestic violence.
+- Represented various pro bono clients, including a jury trial on landlord tenant, dozens of judicial hearings representing victims of domestic violence, and veterans through NVLSP.

 University of North Carolina